Brien1/Transcriber123/README.md

     ~~~
     coverage report -m
     ~~~
     Will show the percentage coverage of your tests.
+Alternatively use the wizard coverage_tests.py module within the testing subdirectory.